LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-persistent.rst

 Checkout and Review the Starter Code
 ------------------------------------

-Fork and clone the starter code from the `techjobs persistent repository <https://github.com/LaunchCodeEducation/java-web-dev-techjobs-persistent>`__.
+Set up a local copy of the project:

+#.
+In Canvas, **Graded Assignment #4: TechJobs (Persistent Edition)** contains a GitHub Classroom assignment invitation link and then set up the project in IntelliJ.
+Refer back to the GitHub Classroom instructions from :ref:`assignment0` for details.
+#.
+Launch the application (via the Gradle pane, *Tasks > Application >
+   bootRun*) to make sure it starts up properly.
+Then shut it down.
+#.
+The tests for this assignment are set up the same way as for :ref:`assignment 2 <assignment-2-autograding>`.

-You won't be able to run your application yet.
-If you try it, you'll likely see a host of errors relating to the Spring Data annotations and classes.
-Some of these have already been added but the dependency has not yet been defined.
+You won't be able to run your application or the tests yet.
+If you try to do so, you'll see a host of errors relating to the Spring Data annotations and classes.
+Some of these have already been used in the code, but the dependency that includes them has not yet been declared.
 That will be one of your tasks.
-You'll need to complete :ref:`Part1 <tech-jobs-persistent-pt1>` before you can check out the project running in the browser.
+You'll need to complete :ref:`Part1 <tech-jobs-persistent-pt1>` before you can run the application and view it in a browser.

 That said, it's a good idea to scan the classes and templates even before you're able to execute ``bootRun``.
 Take a gander at the ``Job`` class.
 It will look somewhat similar to the model in